getsentry/sentry-python/README.md

 ``with``-statement again, that scope will be pushed onto a stack.
 It will also inherit all data from the outer scope.

+### Scopes in unconfigured environments

+If you never call ``init``, no data will ever get sent to any server.
+In such situations, code like this is essentially deadweight:

+    with sentry_sdk.configure_scope() as scope:
+        scope.user = _get_user_data()

+Sentry-Python supports an alternative syntax for configuring a scope that solves this problem:

+    @sentry_sdk.configure_scope
+    def _(scope):
+        scope.user = _get_user_data()

+Your function will just not be executed if there is no client configured.

+In your testing and development environment you still might want to run that code without sending any events.
+In that case, simply call ``init`` without a
+DSN:

+    sentry_sdk.init()

 ### Breadcrumbs

 Breadcrumbs also live on the stack.
 By default any (non-debug) log message